 Denials are a thorn in the flesh for most medical practices.
 But there are some specialties that have an exceptionally high denial rate.
 OB/GYN is, unfortunately, one of them.
 Denial rates in this specialty are the highest at a whopping 22.42%.
 Denials are an everyday occurrence for most OB/GYN centers.
 OB/GYN billing and coding comes with unique challenges because of the voluminous claims filing that comes with a practice that covers Obstetrics, Anesthesia for the procedure, Gynecology, and Family Planning.
-If you’re practice is dealing with excessive claims denials that are hurting revenue, here’s a look at several strategies you can use to avoid claims denials and start improving revenue for your OB/GYN practice.
+If your practice is dealing with excessive claims denials that are hurting revenue, here’s a look at several strategies you can use to avoid claims denials OB/GYN and start improving revenue for your practice.

-Look for Most Common Causes for Denials
+Look for Most Common Causes for Claims Denials for OB/GYN

 There are so many facets to appealing a denied claim.
 While each denial may seem the same, each one is definitely unique.
 The first thing one should do when a claim is denied is to review the EOB and determine why it was denied.
 It helps to be aware of some of the most common causes of OB/GYN denials so you can avoid them.
 In most cases, you will get a code 18 denial for a duplicate claim or service, while it’s often common that the claims are denied because the benefit for service was already included in the payment of another procedure or service.
 These claims may be denied because the procedure isn’t paid for separately, the charge isn’t covered by the payer, or it could just be that the claim has errors or lacks essential information required for reimbursement.